AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

    3. In the **New topic** dialog box, provide the following details:
         - A Title for the topic.
         - \(Optional\)* The file name for the topic.
 The file name is auto-suggested based on the topic Title.
-In case your administrator has enabled automatic file names based on UUID setting, then you will not see the Name field.
+In case your administrator has enabled automatic file names based on UUID setting, then you will not view the Name field.
         - A template on which the topic will be based.
 For example, for an out-of-the-box setup, you can choose from the Blank, Concept, DITAVAL, Reference, Task, Topic, Markdown, Glossary, and Troubleshooting templates.
-If your folder has a Folder Profile configured on it, then you will see only those topic templates that are configured on the Folder profile.
+If your folder has a Folder Profile configured on it, then you will view only those topic templates that are configured on the Folder profile.

         - Path where you want to save the topic file.
 By default, the path of currently selected folder in the repository is shown in the Path field.